-Apparently not all Stollen recipes contain marzipan but the inclusion of marzipan I think makes it more like a Christmas bread with many of the flavours and ingredients of a Christmas cake, in a different form of course.
+Not all Stollen recipes contain marzipan but the inclusion of marzipan I think makes it more like a Christmas bread with many of the flavours and ingredients of a Christmas cake, in a different form of course.

 When I was studying in Germany and France at university, I enjoyed buying Stollen loaves at Christmas markets for my family.
-The rich bread filled with fruit and sweet almond marzipan really evokes my time studying abroad for me now.

-Until now I hadn’t tried making my own, but was interested to give it a try as I enjoy making my own bread when there is time.
 Fruit bread is also very popular with my children and this extra Christmassy version was bound to go down well with friends and family over the festive season.

 I used lots of cranberries, cherries and blueberries to add flavour and colour alongside the traditional mixed fruit in my Stollen.

 I did not add any almonds or other nuts that are sometimes included in Stollen recipes, as I don’t really enjoy nuts in cakes or bread.
-But feel free to add some if you enjoy them!

 The bread is lightly spiced with a lovely distribution of dried fruit and swirls of marzipan.
 I prefer it this way to a stick of marzipan through the centre I think, as you have all the elements of the bread in each mouthful.